aichingm/splay/README.md

 and run one of the four build options:

-1. The tiny version`./build.sh`
+1. The tiny version`make build`
-2. A version with enabled MPRIS support: `./build-with-mpris.sh`
+2. A version with enabled MPRIS support: `make build-mpris`
-3. _A debugging version for the the 1. option ./`debug.sh`_
+3. _A debugging version for the the 1. option `make debug`_
-4. _A debugging version for the 2. option ./`debug-with-mpris.sh`_
+4. _A debugging version for the 2. option `make dbbug-mpris`_

 this will create a binary called in the _cwd_ *splay*.